gbif/hp-gb32/programme.md

 *The meeting is open to members of the GBIF Nodes Steering Group*

-**Icebreaker - Date TBC**
+### Saturday, 18 October 2025

+**Global Nodes Meeting (online attendance possible)**
+Time: 09:00-17:00
+Venue: Humboldt Institute

+*The training is open to GBIF node managers and node staff.
+Heads of Delegation may register to attend as Observers.
+However, please note that the Head of Delegation attendance will need to be confirmed with the Nodes Committee Chair based on availability.*

+**Budget Committee meeting**
+Time: 13:30-17:00
+Venue: Humboldt Institute

+*The meeting is open to members of the GBIF Budget Committee*

+**Science Committee meeting**
+Time: 13:30-17:00
+Venue: Humboldt Institute

+*The meeting is open to members of the GBIF Science Committee*

+**Icebreaker**
 Time: TBC
 Venue: TBC

-*All GBIF Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker*
+*All GBIF nodes, Governing Board delegates, GBIF committee members and invited observers are invited to join the Icebreaker*

 ### Sunday, 19 October 2025